sony/nnabla-examples/responsible_ai/tracin/README.md

 <br>

 ## Incorrect Labelled Data Detection

-After the incorrect(shuffle) labelled training completes successfully,  calculate self-influence to find the incorrect labelled sample
+After the training is completed, **self-influence** is calculated to find the incorrect labelled sample.
+The **Self-influence** means the influence of a training point on its own loss.

 <br>

 ### Calculate Self Influence

-Calculate the self-influence as below.
+Calculate the self-influence as below:
 <br>

 ```python